 The Buy Back Price will be listed on the Sale Sheets after acceptance of the 'Buy Back" Bid by the Junior Livestock Sale Committee and is listed for the Convenience of the Livestock Buyer ONLY so they may quickly figure their expenditures.
 If your animal is placed in the "Buy Back" program by the Buyer it becomes the property of the 'Buy Back" bidder.
 The "Buy Back" Bidder MAY decide to offer the animal back to the member at the price of their choosing.
-IF the animals will be offered to the meeting Saturday morning.
+IF the animals will be offered to the members the times and prices will be announced at the Mandatory Sale meeting Saturday morning.